Sample entropy

+SampEn is indeed identical to the "correlation entropy" K_2 of Grassberger & Procaccia, except that it is suggested in the latter that certain limits should be taken in order to achieve a result invariant under changes of variables.
+No such limits and no invariance properties are considered in SampEn.

 There is a multiscale version of SampEn as well, suggested by Costa and others.
 SampEn can be used in biomedical and biomechanical research, for example to evaluate postural control.

 Definition

 Like approximate entropy (ApEn), Sample entropy (SampEn) is a measure of complexity.
 But it does not include self-similar patterns as ApEn does.
 For a given embedding dimension $m$, tolerance $r$ and number of data points $N$, SampEn is the negative natural logarithm of the probability that if two sets of simultaneous data points of length $m$ have distance $< r$ then two sets of simultaneous data points of length $m+1$ also have distance $< r$.
 And we represent it by $SampEn(m,r,N)$ (or by $SampEn(m,r,\tau,N)$ including sampling time $\tau$).